Sort roles and run the game with this role’s mechanics handled automatically.Try the Game Companion

 Your checks are limited by the number of nights you survive.
 Use them wisely.

 Night 1: Check the most vocal, analytically sharp player from Day 1.
-Sheriffs often can't resist pushing discussion because they want to generate information they can cross-reference with their check results.
+Seers often can't resist pushing discussion because they want to generate information they can cross-reference with their divination results.

-Night 3+: If you still haven't found the Sheriff, consider whether the Sheriff has already been killed by your team's night kills.
-If you think the Sheriff might be dead, pivot your checks to finding the Doctor instead — identifying the Doctor lets you plan kills around their protection.
+Night 3+: If you still haven't found the Seer, consider whether the Seer has already been eliminated by your team's night actions.
+If you think the Seer might be gone, pivot your checks to finding the Doctor instead — identifying the Doctor lets you plan night actions around their protection.

 General principle: Never waste a check on a player the town is about to vote out.
 They'll be gone by tomorrow regardless.
 Check players who are going to survive — that's where your information has the most value.